eurotech/dummy-webserver/README.md

 - HTTP: responds to GET/POST requests.
 Special paths:
   - /fail returns an error code
+  - /delayed return a 500 error after 1 to 10 seconds
 - HTTPS: responds to GET/POST requests.
 Special paths:
   - /fail returns an error code
+  - /delayed return a 500 error after 1 to 10 seconds
 - MANAGEMENT: Special paths:
   - /stats prints how many times a particular path has been called
   - /history prints the recorded history of all the requests